SkylineCommunications/dataminer-docs/connector-help/connector_help/DVBControl_DVBLoudness.md

 ## About

-This driver is intended to communicate with the DVBLoudness toolset using SNMP commands.
+This connector is intended to communicate with the DVBLoudness toolset using SNMP commands.

 ## Installation and configuration